-Opt for the V-6 and four-wheel drive and the Tacoma scores an easy 7 out of 10 for performance.
+Overall, we rate the Tacoma a 6.4 out of 10.
 (Read more about how we rate cars.)

 Depending on the trim level and options, the Tacoma can tow up to 6,800 pounds or haul up to 1,620 pounds.
 That’s fully SAE rated according to the latest testing methodology, Toyota notes.
 That highest tow rating comes with a package that includes a heavy-duty oil and transmission cooler (with the automatic), a 130-amp alternator (manual models), and Trailer Sway Control.